Kazmirchuk/nats-tcl/CoreAPI.md

 Cancels the asynchronous request with the given `reqID`.

 ### objectName ping ?-timeout *ms*?
 Triggers a ping-pong exchange with the NATS server, enters (coroutine-aware) `vwait` and returns true upon success.
 If the server does not reply within the specified timeout (ms), it raises `ErrTimeout`.
 Default timeout is 10s.
-You can use this method to check if the server is alive or ensure all prior calls to `publish` and `subscribe` are flushed to NATS.
+You can use this method to check if the server is alive or ensure all prior calls to `publish` and `subscribe` have been flushed to NATS.
 Note that in other NATS clients this function is usually called "flush".

 ### objectName inbox
 Returns a new inbox - random subject starting with _INBOX.